“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 Order gives him a look.

 In her thousands of years dealing with the most utterly pig-headed human specimens with only the thinnest of social contracts keeping her from using ceremancy on them and just blanking them out into mindless drones, she has had to develop a passable level of personal tact.
-She tends to not be the expressive sort, but it’s not for inability, more so it’s kept waiting as a weapon; waiting to be unsheathed.
+She tends to not be the expressive sort, but it’s not for inability, more so it’s kept waiting as a weapon; biding its time before making a single, decisive cut.
 Order knows that a sword means less when it’s left out in the hand all day – it loses its sting.
 Just so, when it comes to social expression, it’s the scorn that’s hidden until the perfect time that hits the hardest.
 Her irises go from gold to a pure, murderous crimson.

 He clears his throat.

 “With that in mind, I’d imagine an extra pair’a hands couldn’t hurt,” Gunfighter admits tersely.
 “For er… additional perspective, n’ all that.”

 Her glare subsides, and the dutiful gold has returned.

 “Then it’s settled,” she says to Chaos.
 “Take us to the scout.”